SBU-BMI/imageHub/resource/README.md

 name-of-patch_x_y_w_h-TUMOR-what-kind-of-segmentation-algorithm.csv
 TCGA-05-4244-01Z-00-DX1_19500_19500_500_500_LUAD-human-yi.csv

+There are 16 LGG (human-segmented) csv files (8 computed with Yi's algorithm, and 8 are computed with Jun's algorithm).

 There are 48 lung "experiment" csv files.
 These (that I will describe now) are the original experiments, done by Tammy.
 24 csv are run through Yi's algorithm, and 24 are run through Jun's algorithm.